Hawke's Bay company fined $38,500 for illegal odour discharge - NZ Herald

 Hawke's Bay Protein operates a rendering plant and holds a resource consent that allows it to discharge contaminants into the air, including odour from three biofilters.

-However in February and March last year, council environmental officers responded to complaints to its pollution hotline, and confirmed objectionable and offensive odour from the company could be smelt beyond its boundary.
+However in February and March last year, council environmental officers responded to complaints to its pollution hotline, and confirmed objectionable and offensive odours from the company could be smelled beyond its boundary.

 The complaints came from Taradale, Greenmeadows, Meeanee and Awatoto.